The Attachmate Group: Wollongong

 Later, the company also acquired The Wollongong Group (makers of Pathway TCP and Emissary).

 Novell

-In 2011 Attachmate acquired Novell, Inc and let go hundreds of Novell employees.
-At this point the overseeing entity become known as The Attachmate Group.
+In 2011, Attachmate acquired Novell, Inc and let go hundreds of Novell employees.

 Novell subsequently operated as two separate business units under the Novell and SUSE brand names and joined Attachmate and NetIQ as holdings of The Attachmate Group.
-Certain intellectual property assets are planned to be sold to CPTN Holdings, a consortium of companies led by Microsoft.
+Certain intellectual property assets were planned to be sold to CPTN Holdings, a consortium of companies led by Microsoft.

 Acquisition by Micro Focus

 On 15 September 2014, the British firm Micro Focus International announced that it would acquire the Attachmate Group for in shares, and Attachmate Group announced entering into a definitive agreement to merge with Micro Focus, with transaction to be closed in 2014-11-03.
 Wizard Parent LLC was estimated to hold a 40% stake in Micro Focus following the acquisition.

 In 2014-11-05, Micro Focus International announced the completion of its merger with the Attachmate Group.

 In 2015-04-05, Micro Focus announced the completion of integrating Attachmate Group of companies that had been merged in 2014-11-20.
 During the integration period, the affected companies had been merged into a single organization.
 In the announced reorganization, NetIQ and Novell products would be part of Micro Focus portfolio.
 SUSE was sold to EQT AB in 2019.